 Let’s start with the question “why ethanol?”
 The answer is pretty straight forward – it’s a substitute for gasoline.
 Concern over our access to or supply of petroleum have opened the door for ethanol.
 There is an argument that it will become more expensive to extract oil still in the ground, making alternatives more desirable.

-Ethanol is clearly superior to gasoline in regards to pollution and atmospheric carbon dioxide levels (CO2), the main culprit in the global warming debate.
+Ethanol is clearly superior to gasoline in regards to pollution and atmospheric carbon dioxide levels (CO2), the main culprit in the global warming debate, which people can learn more about over at cooleffect.org.
 Ethanol burns more completely than gasoline and does not leave behind some of the dangerous residues of gasoline such as carbon monoxide, volatile organic gases and nitrogen oxides.
 Ethanol does release CO2 back into the atmosphere when it burns, but it reabsorbs it when the corn plant is growing leaving it essentially carbon neutral to the atmosphere.
 In contrast, fossil fuel adds CO2 back in the atmosphere from carbon that had been stored in the ground millions of years ago.

 With ethanol being more environmentally friendly than gasoline, you’d think the environmental movement would be a strong supporter.
 Wrong.
 In fact, they seem to be dead set against it.
 How do we explain this opposition?
 I think with the environmental bloc, it boils down to ‘we only accept absolutely clean energy.’
 That leaves us with wind and solar power or some future technology (like getting oil from algae) that are still waiting around the bend.
 Now as picturesque as those big white wind turbines are, we would need 1,700,000 of them to produce enough energy to meet our current needs in the U.S. We have been hearing since the 70’s that big solar ‘farms’ could provide all the power we need but 39 years later we are still no closer, and US residents often still look into plans and usage rates from providers such as TriEagle Energy and many others to try and get a cheaper deal for themselves, while innovative energy companies are trying to tackle sustainable and renewable energy issues that should be able to massively decrease future energy bills, as well as allow for self-sustaining production and consumption.
 A solution is needed for clean energy production and until that has been provided, many homeowners will more than likely have to do the annual energy comparison to keep within their expense budgets.